igama/docs.binaryedge.io/docs/api-v1.md

 *Parameters*

 * query: [String] String used to query our data.
 If no filters are used, it will perform a full-text search on the entire events.
 See [Search Parameters](sensors-search.md) for details on what parameters can be used.
+* days: [Integer] Number of days to get the stats for.
+For example days=1 for the last day of data.
+    * Max: 60 (default)
 * page: [Int] Optional.
 Default 1
 * pagesize: [Int] Optional.
 Default 100